subrat611/Core-Subject-Notes/DBMS/introduction.md

 | 5.
 Data can be easily structured as the following: 1.Tabular data 2.Graph 3.Data tree | 5.
 Information can also be structured as the following: 1.
 Language 2.
 Ideas 3.
 Thoughts |
 | 6.
 Data does not directly helps in decision making.                                   | 6.
 Information directly helps in decision making.                                        |
 | 7.
 Example of data is student test score.                                             | 7.
 Example of information is average score of class that is derived from given data.     |

+## What is Database?

+- A database is a collection of data that is organized, which is also called structured data.
+It can be accessed or stored in a computer system.
+- The data in common databases is modelled in tables, making querying and processing efficient.
+- Structured query language (SQL) is commonly used for data querying and writing.

+### Relational Database:

+- A relational database is made up of a set of tables with data that fits into a predefined category.

+### Distributed Database:

+- A distributed database is a database in which portions of the database are stored in multiple physical locations, and in which processing is dispersed or replicated among different points in a network.

+### Cloud Database:

+- A cloud database is a database that typically runs on a cloud computing platform.
+Database service provides access to the database.
+Database services make the underlying software stack transparent to the user.

+## What is DBMS?

+- A database-management system (DBMS) is a collection of interrelated data and a set of programs to access those data.
+- The collection of data, usually referred to as the database, contains information relevant to an enterprise.
+- The primary goal of a DBMS is to provide a way to store and retrieve database information that is both convenient and efficient.
+- A DBMS is the database itself, along with all the software and functionality.
+It is used to perform different operations, like addition, access, updating, and deletion of the data.

+## DBMS vs File Systems

+File-processing systems has major disadvantages.

+    - Data Redundancy and inconsistency
+    - Difficulty in accessing data
+    - Data isolation
+    - Integrity problems
+    - Atomicity problems
+    - Concurrent-access anomalies
+    - Security problems

+Above 7 are also the Advantages of DBMS (answer to “Why to use DBMS?”)